 WS Display Settings

-WS Display Settings is a command line tool with optional GUI to save and restore Windows display settings to and from file as well as adjust the monitor brightness/contrast/color settings itself.
-Quickly create multi-monitor setups.
-Make presets for laptop, tv, monitor and beamer and switch between different display configurations.
+WS Display Settings is a utility to save and apply Windows display settings to and from file as well as adjust the monitor's brightness/contrast/color settings itself.
+You can quickly manage multi-monitor setups and create presets for laptop, tv, monitor and beamer to switch between different display configurations.

 FREE FOR PERSONAL NON-COMMERCIAL USE ONLY

 A commercial license is needed for usage in an organization or company.
 Buying a license is a welcome 'thank you' message to us!
 The commercial version does not display the usage-terms pop-up message and has a few exclusive PRO-features.
 WS Display Settings is licensed per computer and costs only $ 7.00 (€ 6.00).
 Volume licensing is available.

 Please share, any exposure online or offline when you like what we do helps us to keep going!